celo-org/rosetta/README.md

 ROSETTA_GETH_NETWORK="alfajores"
 ```

-Note that from Rosetta `v0.8.4` onwards, it is no longer necessary to pass in either `--geth.bootnodes` or `--geth.staticnodes`, as the geth flag `--alfajores`, `--baklava`, or no flag (for mainnet) will be set automatically, which sets the geth bootnodes appropriately.
-These flags may still optionally be used but are not recommended if there is not a specific reason to do so.

 ## Running the Rosetta RPC Server

-Running the Rosetta RPC Server from scratch will take some time to sync, since it runs a full archive node in the background.
+Running the Rosetta RPC Server from scratch will take a very long time to sync and require at least 1.5TB of storage space, since it runs a full archive node in the background.
 While it may be possible to run the Construction API in the future with a non-archive node, this is still required by the Rosetta spec for the Data API implementation in order to perform balance reconciliation.

 ### Version 1: Running from `rosetta` source code